Appendix A: Code of Conduct Sanctions

 Documentation Guidelines for Verification of Disability

 ATSU requires current and comprehensive documentation to verify a student’s disability status and need for academic adjustments to equally access educational programs and activities.
 A clinical diagnosis, in and of itself, does not establish eligibility for disability-related academic adjustments.
 To be eligible, a student must have a physical or behavioral impairment that substantially limits one or more major life activities.
-Whether a student’s impairment is substantially limiting is determined by assessment of the current impact of the identified impairment, as compared to most people in the general population.
+Whether a student’s impairment is substantially limiting is determined by assessment of the current impact of the identified impairment, as compared to most people in the general population, not compared only to a student’s academic peers or personal potential.
 Objective evidence obtained from up-to-date normed measures is most helpful.

 To be deemed sufficient, documentation verifying disability shall: